cockroachdb/docs/v20.2/ui-databases-page.md

 ---
 title: Database Page
 toc: true
+redirect_from: admin-ui-databases-page.html
 ---

 {{site.data.alerts.callout_info}}
-On a secure cluster, this area of the Admin UI can only be accessed by an `admin` user.
-See [Admin UI access](admin-ui-overview.html#admin-ui-access).
+On a secure cluster, this area of the DB Console can only be accessed by an `admin` user.
+See [DB Console access](ui-overview.html#db-console-access).
 {{site.data.alerts.end}}

-The **Databases** page of the Admin UI provides details of the following:
+The **Databases** page of the DB Console provides details of the following:

 - The databases configured.
 - The tables in each database.
 - The grants assigned to each user.

-To view this page, [access the Admin UI](admin-ui-overview.html#admin-ui-access) and click **Databases** in the left-hand navigation.
+To view this page, [access the DB Console](ui-overview.html#db-console-access) and click **Databases** in the left-hand navigation.

 ## Tables view